gleez/cms/modules/gleez/guide/gleez/cache.config.md

-# Kohana Cache configuration
+# Gleez Cache configuration

-Kohana Cache uses configuration groups to create cache instances.
+Gleez Cache uses configuration groups to create cache instances.
 A configuration group can use any supported driver, with successive groups using multiple instances of the same driver type.

 The default cache group is loaded based on the `Cache::$default` setting.
 It is set to the `file` driver as standard, however this can be changed within the `/application/boostrap.php` file.